sekodev/corona-docs/markdown/guide/basics/configSettings/index.markdown

 ## Content Properties

 Several properties are exposed within CORONA_CORE_PRODUCT to help you work with scaled content, including those mentioned below.
-Please refer to the [API Reference][api.library.display] for a complete list.
+Please refer to [display library][api.library.display] for a complete list.

 * [display.contentWidth][api.library.display.contentWidth] and [display.contentHeight][api.library.display.contentHeight] — <nobr>read-only</nobr> properties representing the original width and height of the content, in pixels.